anthonyivanier/NLP_ENSAE_Project/README.md

 Class of 2023-2024

-Machine Learning for NLP class, teached by Mr.Kermorvant
+Machine Learning for NLP class, taught by Mr.Kermorvant